 Hiccapop Convertible Crib Toddler Bed Rail Guard

-The Hiccapop Convertible Crib Toddler Bed Rail Guard with Reinforced Anchor Safety has the major advantage of having steel clamps that hook onto the bed frame, which is nice for parents looking for something sturdier than just an anchor system.
+The Hiccapop Convertible Crib Toddler Bed Rail Guard has the major advantage of having steel clamps that hook onto the bed frame, which is nice for parents looking for something sturdier than just an anchor system.
 It also has an anchor system that keeps the bed rail for toddlers securely in place and prevents gaps.

 The crib rail frame is made from hardened steel and the fabric is heavy duty and designed to resist tears and fraying.
 It can be installed in minutes and can be used for most major brands, excluding IKEA.